practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

     ] recover ;
 ```

-Word _3drop_ drops 3 items from the top of the datastack in the error path to balance the stack between success path and error path!

-Based on this idea, Google AI, after some iterations, then got the **Stack layout** right and thus helper word _write-to-file_:
+Word _3drop_ drops 3 items from the top of the datastack in the error path to balance the stack between success path and error path.
+Based on this idea, Google AI, after some iterations, then got the **Stack layout** right in helper word _write-to-file_:

 ```
 : write-to-file ( path string -- )